Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 The stat file represents device's I/O statistics not accounted by block layer and, thus, not available in zram<id>/stat file.
-It consists of a single line of text and contains the following stats separated by
+It consists of a single line of text and contains the woke following stats separated by
 whitespace:

  =============    =============================================================